-The purpose of the Board Governance and Nominating Committee is to identify and select qualified individuals to become members of the Board of Directors and its committees, to determine the composition of the Board of Directors and its committees, to recommend to the Board a slate of Director nominees for each annual meeting of stockholders, to develop and recommend to the Board of Directors sound corporate governance policies and procedures, to review succession plans of the Company's Chair and Chief Executive Officer, and to oversee the evaluation of the Board and committees.
+The purpose of the Board Governance and Nominating Committee is to identify and select individuals qualified to serve as members of the Board of Directors and its committees, to determine the composition of the Board and its committees, to recommend to the Board a slate of director nominees for each annual meeting of stockholders, to develop and recommend to the Board sound corporate governance policies and procedures, to review succession plans of the Company's Chair and Chief Executive Officer, and to oversee the evaluation of the Board and committees.
 The Board Governance and Nominating Committee also provides oversight of the Company's environmental, social, and governance ("ESG") programs, including receiving periodic updates from the Company's management responsible for such programs, and oversees the Company's charitable giving programs.